 Melos Past –

 Founded in 1984 by Music Director David Cameron as an ensemble of sixteen singers, Melos expanded in 2000 to become The Melos Choral Ensemble, a mixed-voice community choir of about 30 members.
-The Choir and any associated instruments have been administered by the Kingston Melos Society, a non-profit organization with registered charitable status.
+The Choir and any associated instruments have been administered by Melos Music Society Inc., a registered charity.
 Membership in the choir is established on an annual basis, over late spring and summer, by audition.
 Membership in the period instrumental ensemble is accomplished by invitation and/or audition.

 Melos Choir turned its focus to period performance of music from the Baroque and Classical eras in 2009, when Dr. Cameron raised funds towards the purchase of Baroque bows for a small orchestra to accompany the choir.
 Since then Melos has become a magnet in Eastern Ontario for players and singers with expertise and interest in early music.
 Holly Gwynne-Timothy took over the direction of Melos in December, 2013.
 She has a wealth of experience singing and conducting music of the 12th-18th centuries and has steered Melos’ musical focus back in time to include Medieval and Renaissance music in addition to the Baroque.